 I waited to attach them since I was planning to paint something on the back.

 Looking all Sanford and Son…bomp bomp bonna…bomp bomp bonna bonna bonna…

-I primed the bare wood before painting.
-I wish I had stained or painted those pieces dark before painting so that when I sanded, some dark edges would show.
+I primed the bare wood before painting with a spray-on Rustoleum Primer.
+I wish I had stained or spray painted those pieces dark before painting so that when I sanded, some dark edges would show through.
 Honestly, though, I think my family was ready to get the kitchen back.
 Remember all the rain I mentioned?

 The final detail was to add something to the back.
-I chose a simple, “Welcome” in my favorite font, Edwardian Script.
-Here’s a quick pictorial, but see here for more details on transferring graphics.
+I chose a simple, “Welcome” in one of my favorite fonts, Edwardian Script.
+Here’s a quick pictorial, but see HERE for more details on transferring graphics.

 Voila!
 Simple, but perfect: